 Home › About Us

 Back in the 1800s, early-settling Coloradans began diverting water from the state’s rivers and streams to obtain water for their farms, ranches, mines, industries, and homesteads.
 Water was obtained on a "first-in-time, first-in-right" basis—a system that is still in place in Colorado today.
 Since those early days, increasing amounts of water have been diverted to serve myriad beneficial uses, leaving many rivers, streams, wetlands, and riparian areas water-short or even dry.
 This strands and exposes fish, damages riparian habitat, and affects the local businesses that rely on the river.

-The Colorado Water Trust (CWT) was formed in 2001 to partner with the State's Instream Flow Program and amplify its work by supporting and promoting voluntary, market-based efforts to protect and restore Colorado’s streamflows.
-Today, CWT is the only nonprofit organization solely dedicated to restoring flows on Colorado's rivers using market-based transactions.
-Through our three program areas, Water Rights Solutions, Infrastructure Solutions, and Consulting Services, we facilitate the transfer of decreed water rights into the Instream Flow Program.
-To do this, we work in close partnership with the Colorado Water Conservation Board.
-We also work on physical projects that restore streamflows, such as moving a headgate, establishing a low-flow channel, or installing a fish-ladder.
-And we provide technical assistance to the land trust community.
+The Colorado Water Trust was formed in 2001 to partner with Colorado's Instream Flow Program and amplify its work by supporting and promoting voluntary, market-based efforts to protect and restore Colorado’s streamflows.
+Today, the Colorado Water Trust is the only nonprofit organization solely dedicated to restoring flows on Colorado's rivers using market-based transactions.
+Through our three program areas, Water Rights Solutions, Infrastructure Solutions, and Consulting Services, we facilitate the transfer of decreed water rights into the Instream Flow Program in partnership with the Colorado Water Conservation Board.
+We also coordinate water-sharing agreements, infrastructure projects, and other creative solutions to restore flows to our state's rivers.